DevYehia/DIstributed_Image_Processing/README.md

    3. `sudo apt install python3-opencv`
    4. `sudo apt install python3-mpi4py`

-3. Change the IP addresses of the 3 instances in `loadBalancer.py` in the following list: `slavesIP`
+3. Change the IP addresses of the 3 instances in `loadBalancer.py` in the following list: `slavesIP`.

 4. Make sure to have the following libraries for the GUI and client to run successfully: PIL and tkinter.

-5. Make sure to have the following libraries for the loadBalncer: numpy and cv2
+5. Make sure to have the following libraries for the loadBalncer: numpy and cv2.

 ## Usage

-1. Navigate to the project directory: `cd DIstributed_Image_Processing`
+1. Navigate to the project directory: `cd DIstributed_Image_Processing`.
-2. Run the loadBalancer script: `python loadBalancer.py`
+2. Run the loadBalancer script: `python loadBalancer.py`.
-3. Run the server script: `python server.py`
+3. Run the server script: `python server.py`.
-4. Run the GUI script: `python GUI.py`
+4. Run the GUI script: `python GUI.py`.

+## Enviroment

+In our expirements, we deployed the server and land balancer on AWS EC2 instances running Ubunut OS.

+## Demo Video

+You can find a video trying the project [here](https://youtu.be/yUOk4aUAsx0).

 ## License